semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 #### Scan

-The URL will receive a POST request for each new finding.
+The URL will receive a POST request for each new scan.

 ```json
 {